rauland/iac/README.md

-# IaC for Proxmox Virtual Envrionment
+# IaC for Proxmox Virtual Environment

 Infrastructure as Code for Proxmox homelab/self hosted virtual environment.